phil294/AHK_X11/README.md

 # AutoTrim: It's always Off.
 It would not differentiate between %a_space% and %some_var%.
 #           It's possible but needs significant work.

-TO DO     76% (163/214): alphabetically
+TO DO     75% (161/214): alphabetically
-- BlockInput, ClipWait, ControlSend, CoordMode,
+- BlockInput, ClipWait, CoordMode,
 - DetectHiddenText, DetectHiddenWindows, Drive, DriveGet, DriveSpaceFree, Edit,
 - FileCopyDir, FileCreateDir, FileCreateShortcut, FileDelete,
 - FileInstall, FileReadLine, FileGetAttrib, FileGetShortcut, FileGetSize, FileGetTime, FileGetVersion,